barrettkwise/barrettkwise/README.md

 <!-- About -->
 <h3> Background </h4>
 <p> I am a highschool student trying to get my foot in the door to the programming world.
-I have a solid understanding of Python, Java, and HTML/CSS and am taking free commissions.
+I have a solid understanding of Python and Java and am taking free commissions.
 Contact me via email at <a href="mailto:email:barrettkwise@gmail.com">barrettkwise@gmail.com</a> or through <a href="https://discord.com/users/358636454601031681">Discord</a> at turtle#6969.
-My schedule is varied as I have to keep up with school work, but I am willing to work when ever I have time.
+My schedule is varied as I have to keep up with school work, but I am willing to work whenever I have free time.
-To see my skill level, I have linked my work from school and from what I have done in my free time.
+To demonstrate my knowledge, I have linked my school work, personal projects, and certifications.
 </p>

 <!-- Work -->